 There are a vast array of rules and deadlines that may be extremely complicated for the average person to navigate.
 Both the Probate Fees and Attorneys’ Fees are set by law and are based on the value of the estate that goes through Probate Court.

-Posted by Henry (Hank) Moravec, III, a partner at Moravecs, A Professional Law Corporation.
-This firm has some of the best Los Angeles probate attorneys and Hank Moravec focuses his practice on Trust and Probate Administration, Estate Planning, Beneficiary and Trustee Representation, Tax Law, and Nonprofit Law.
+Posted by Henry (Hank) Moravec, III, a partner at Moravecs, Varga and Mooney.
+This firm consists solely of attorneys who practice probate, estate and tax law in the Los Angeles area.
+Hank Moravec focuses his practice on Trust and Probate Administration, Estate Planning, Beneficiary and Trustee Representation, Tax Law, and Nonprofit Law.
 Any questions or comments regarding this post or your own situation should be directed to: email@example.com or (626) 793-3210.